 This course covers the same topics as Chemistry 4210 but will provide a deeper understanding of the topics at a faster pace and with more rigorous problem-solving.
+Success in this course often aligns with enrollment in Honors Algebra II or a more advanced math course.
 This course provides a strong foundation for the AP Chemistry curriculum.